Parallel-NetCDF/E3SM-IO/INSTALL.md

   converted into a NetCDF file to be read in parallel as the input file by this benchmark program.
 For the F, G, and I cases, there are 3, 6, and 5 data decomposition text files, respectively.
-* See [utils/README](./utils) for instructions to run a utility program named `dat2nc.c` to convert the decomposition map files.
+* See [utils/README](./utils) for instructions to run utility programs
+  + `dat2nc.c` to convert the decomposition map files to NetCDF CDF-5 files.
+  + `dat2decomp.c` is more general utility program that can convert the decomposition map files to HDF5/NetCDF-4/BP files.

 ### Run command:
 * Example run commands using `mpiexec` and 16 MPI processes are given below.